 $7,990 to $16,610

 Arrive in London, and embark National Geographic Orion, docked on the Thames.
 Set sail, take in views of the city’s iconic landmarks and hear a presentation from a maritime expert on the importance of Portsmouth as a seaport.
+(L,D)

 Your first anchoring is England’s maritime capital of Portsmouth.
 Delve into Great Britain’s nautical history with a behind-the scenes look at the perfectly preserved historic ships docked in the harbor, including the HMS Victory.
 Wander the city’s atmospheric waterfront, and perhaps stop for a pint at a traditional pub.

 Opt to venture through the English countryside to Southwick House, the Allied headquarters during the D-Day landings.
 You have exclusive permission to enter the fascinating D-Day Map room.
-Or, learn more about Portsmouth’s famous son, Charles Dickens, guided by one of his direct descendants.

-Dock at Alderney and take a walking tour of the island to learn about its important role in World War II under German occupation.
+Anchor at Alderney and take a walking tour of the island to learn about its important role in World War II under German occupation.
 Then, weather permitting, kayak across surrounding waters in search of migratory seabirds: puffins, gannets, and lesser black-backed gulls.
 After lunch, sail to nearby Sark.
 Take in the colorful sights and intoxicating scents of La Seigneurie Gardens.

 The coastal paths of Alderney are perfect for heading off on your own to cycle or hike with stops at must see viewpoints.
 On Sark, you may wish to explore the blooming headland of the Gouliot Caves.